CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-group-project-video.md

 ## Submission

-You should submit your group project by Friday.
-Yes, Friday, you get an extra day.
+You should submit your group project by the due date.

  - Upload your video to Microsoft Stream.